smartdevicelink/sdl_evolution/proposals/NNNN-high-level-interface-views-and-controllers.md

 ## Proposed solution

 This proposal is about adding views and view controllers to the SDL library which should be used by the `SDLApplication` (see #448).
+With view controllers app developers can separate and structure the SDL related code.

 ### View Controller lifecycle

 Based on the MVC pattern used by UIKit the high level interface should introduce the SDL view controller in order to manage and control views.
 App developers need to subclass the base view controller class and implement the use cases.
-As view controllers are stackable the app developer can separate and structure the SDL related code.

 A view controller can exist in a set of states.
 Below flow shows the possible transitions between loading view, view to appear or to disappear.